Dictionary & Glossary

 Errors and Omissions

-Professional Liability protects the insured against errors and omissions claims—i.e., if someone alleges that you’ve performed your professional services improperly or inadequately.
+Professional liability protects the insured against errors and omissions claims—i.e., if someone alleges that you’ve performed your professional services improperly or inadequately.
+E&O insurance is another name for professional liability insurance.

 The policy arranged by Thimble offers products and completed operations coverage beyond the policy period via an Exposure Period.
 Protection for covered claims arising from your completed work is provided as long as the occurrence takes place before the Exposure Period ends.
 The work must have been completed during the Policy Period for coverage to apply.
 The Exposure Period is listed on your Policy Declarations.
 One year from inception is provided at no additional premium.